JesseMK/RobinhoodQuery/README.md

 Before you begin, make sure you have `Python3` installed.
 Robinhood shell only works with python3.
 Some of the functionality is broken on python2.7

-1. Download Robinhood Shell by downloading the zip file ([link](https://github.com/anilshanbhag/RobinhoodShell/archive/dev.zip)) OR by using git
+1. Download Robinhood Shell by using git

 ```
 git clone https://github.com/anilshanbhag/RobinhoodShell.git